Jyotiranjan404/Jyotiranjan404/README.md

-- 👋 Hi, I’m Jyotiranjan padhi
+- 👋 Hi, My name is Jyotiranjan Padhi
 - 👀 I’m a Data scientist